Disclaimer

 Use of Information

-Any information communicated to Emgold through this web site becomes Emgold’s exclusive property.
-Emgold shall be entitled to use any such information for any purpose without restriction or compensation to any person.
+Any information communicated to Emergent through this web site becomes Emergent’s exclusive property.
+Emergent shall be entitled to use any such information for any purpose without restriction or compensation to any person.
 Such information provided by the user shall be deemed to be non-confidential.

 Cautionary Note to US Investors